Ask a doctor about a prescription for SITAGLIPTIN/METFORMIN Aurovitas Spain 50 mg/850 mg FILM-COATED TABLETS

 Some patients have experienced diarrhea, nausea, gas, constipation, stomach pain, or vomiting when starting treatment with the combination of sitagliptin and metformin (frequency classified as frequent).

-Very frequent (may affect more than 1 in 10 people): low blood sugar Frequent: constipation
+Very frequent (may affect more than 1 in 10 people): low blood sugar levels

 Frequent: swelling of hands or feet

-Some patients have experienced the following side effects during clinical studies while taking sitagliptin alone (one of the medicines contained in sitagliptin/metformin) or during use after approval of sitagliptin/metformin or sitagliptin alone or with other diabetes medicines:
+Some patients have experienced the following adverse effects during clinical trials while taking sitagliptin alone (one of the medicines that contains sitagliptin/metformin) or during use after approval of sitagliptin/metformin or sitagliptin alone or with other diabetes medicines:

-Frequent: low blood sugar, headache, upper respiratory tract infection, congestion or nasal mucosity, and throat pain, arthritis, arm or leg pain
+Frequent: low blood sugar, headache, upper respiratory tract infection, nasal congestion or nasal mucus and sore throat, arthritis, pain in the arm or leg

-Unknown frequency: kidney problems (which sometimes require dialysis), vomiting, joint pain, back pain, interstitial lung disease, bullous pemphigoid (a type of skin blister)
+Frequency not known: kidney problems (which may require dialysis), vomiting, joint pain, muscle pain, back pain, interstitial lung disease, bullous pemphigoid (a type of skin blister)

 Very frequent: nausea, vomiting, diarrhea, stomach pain, and loss of appetite.
 These symptoms may appear when you start taking metformin and usually disappear

-Frequent: metallic taste,decrease or low levels of vitamin B12 in the blood (symptoms may include extreme fatigue, pain and redness of the tongue (glossitis), tingling (paresthesia); or pale or yellowish skin).
-Your doctor may request tests to determine the cause of your symptoms because some of them may also be caused by diabetes and other unrelated health problems
+Frequent: metallic taste, decreased or low vitamin B12 levels in blood (symptoms may include extreme fatigue, pain and redness of the tongue (glossitis), tingling (paresthesia); or pale or yellowish skin).
+Your doctor may request tests to determine the cause of your symptoms because some of them can also be caused by diabetes and other unrelated health problems

-Very rare: hepatitis (liver problem), urticaria, skin redness (rash) or itching
+Very rare: hepatitis (a liver problem), hives, skin redness (rash) or itching

 Do not store at a temperature above 30 °C.